mobilepadawan/winemmerce/readme.md

 ## Bubbles

-The bubble wines are saved under the categoria _Espumantes_, in adition to they are grouped by the type of grape.
+The bubble wines are saved under the categoria _Espumantes_.
+In adition to they're grouped by the type of grape.
 You will get in the complete list of its category.

 ### More endpoints